vyahello/async-weather-api/README.md

 pip install async-weather-api
 ```

-Then please execute instructions below to launch game from your environment:
+Then please execute steps below to launch API from your environment:
 ```python
 import weather